ydluo/qdyn/README.md

 ## News

-August 2016: We submitted the following paper, in which we used *QDYN* to simulate earthquake cycles, with events spanning a broad range of magnitudes, to study earthquake scaling relations:
+*August 2016*: In the following paper we used *QDYN* to simulate earthquake cycles and obtained events spanning a broad range of magnitudes to study earthquake scaling relations:
   Y. Luo, J. P. Ampuero and K. Irikura
   *Free surface effects on earthquake moment-area scaling relations*
-  PAGEOPH, Topical Volume on *"Best Practices in Physics-based Fault Rupture Models for Seismic Hazard Assessment of Nuclear Installations"*
+  Submitted to PAGEOPH, Topical Volume on *"Best Practices in Physics-based Fault Rupture Models for Seismic Hazard Assessment of Nuclear Installations"*

 *QDYN* was previously hosted on [GoogleCode] (https://code.google.com/p/qdyn/) and is now on [Github] (http://ydluo.github.io/qdyn).
 Both [SVN] (https://subversion.apache.org) and [GIT] (https://git-scm.com) version control systems are supported.